RedTeam-TG/0xs3rgi0.github.io/posts/Nginx.md

 ```
 sudo vim /etc/nginx/nginx.conf
 ```
-`The server_tokens` module will either enable or disable the nginx version on error pages and in the “Server” response header field.To learn more about The server_tokens module click on (https://nginx.org/en/docs/http/ngx_http_core_module.html#server_tokens)
+`The server_tokens` module will either enable or disable the nginx version on error pages and in the “Server” response header field.

 so the next step is to turn it off by adding `server_tokens off`; under the `http` section: